jaeho-lee/page/content/_index.md

 To find out more, please see my [papers](/papers/).

 # BIO
 Currently I am an ML researcher at KAIST, working with the venerable [Jinwoo Shin](https://alinlab.kaist.ac.kr/shin.html).
-Before coming to Daejeon, I completed my Ph.D. studies at the lovely cornfields of UIUC, under the supervision of the glorious [Maxim Raginsky](http://maxim.ece.illinois.edu).
+Before arriving Daejeon, I completed my Ph.D. studies at the lovely cornfields of UIUC, under the supervision of the glorious [Maxim Raginsky](http://maxim.ece.illinois.edu).